 • National Interuniversity Consortium for Marine Sciences (IT)

-• Provisional Management Consortium of Regional Natural Park “Coastal Dunes From Torre Canne To Torre San Leonardo” (IT)
+• Provisional Management Consortium of the “Coastal Dunes from Torre Canne to Torre San Leonardo” Regional Nature Park (IT)

-• Association for Nature, Environment And Sustainable Development Sunce (CRO)
+• Sunce Association for Nature, the Environment, and Sustainable Development (CRO)

 • Kornati National Park (CRO)